-Borrelia miyamotoi are bacteria that were recently recognized to cause disease in humans.
-Although it sounds similar to the bacteria that causes Lyme disease, Borrelia burgdorferi, Borrelia miyamotoi is actually more closely related to the bacteria that causes tickborne relapsing fever.
+Borrelia miyamotoi is a bacterium recently recognized to cause disease in humans.
+Although it sounds similar to the bacteria that causes Lyme disease, Borrelia burgdorferi, Borrelia miyamotoi is more closely related to the bacteria that causes tickborne relapsing fever.

 The bacteria was first discovered in Japan in 1995.
 In the United States, the first human infections were reported in 2013.
 The first case in a Vermont resident was reported to the Health Department in 2016.

 Patients with a Borrelia miyamotoi infection may have a fever, chills, muscle aches, fatigue, joint pain and headaches.
-Some patients also report that their fever comes and goes (called a relapsing fever).
+Some patients also report that their fever comes and goes (relapsing fever).
 Patients with a Borrelia miyamotoi infection do not often have a rash, unlike patients with Lyme disease.

 A Borrelia miyamotoi infection can be diagnosed with the help of a blood test.
 Laboratory tests for infection are not as widely available as tests for other tickborne diseases, but they are offered by some commercial laboratories.

 Tests used to diagnose an infection with Borrelia burgdorferi, the bacteria that causes Lyme disease, cannot be used to diagnose a Borrelia miyamotoi infection.

 Borrelia miyamotoi infections have been successfully treated with a 2 to 4 week course of doxycycline.
 Other antibiotics have also been used to treat this illness.

 In Vermont and other parts of the northeastern United States, Borrelia miyamotoi is transmitted to humans by the bite of infected blacklegged ticks (Ixodes scapularis).
 This is the same tick that transmits Lyme disease, anaplasmosis, babesiosis and Powassan virus.